wcarc-on/wcarc-site/meetings.md

   * **June VHF Contest**
 * July 21, 2025:
   * After-action report on the June VHF Contest
+* August 16-17, 2025:
+  * ARRL 10 GHz and Up Contest Weekend 1.
+Location(s) and other details to follow.
 * August 18, 2025:
   * TBA
 * September 15, 2025:
   * TBA
+* September 20-21, 2025:
+  * ARRL 10 GHz and Up Contest Weekend 2.
+Location(s) and other details to follow.
+* October 5, 2025:
+  * Breakfast followed by our 3rd Microwave Activity Day (MA) of 2025.
+Location and other details to follow.
 * October 20, 2025:
   * TBA
 * November 17, 2025: